Zairi-Maissene/graphrag-agent/README.md

 ## Usage

 ### Upload PDF
-This will create a graph representation of the document and return a `document_id`.
+This will create a graph representation of the document and return a `document_id`, this could take a while for large files.
 ```bash
 Example:
 curl -X POST http://localhost:8000/upload \